 3. Check your oil and fuel levels

-Your vehicle oil level should be between the minimum and maximum mark on the dipstick, or you risk engine damage and breakdown.
+Your vehicle’s oil level should be between the minimum and maximum marks on the dipstick, or you risk engine damage and breakdown.
 In fact, RAC patrols report that 1 in 3 vehicles they attend are running dangerously low on oil.

-Get your car ready for winter by checking the oil level when your car is fully warmed up as a cold car will look low on oil.
-But remember, too much oil can be dangerous too.
+Get your car ready for winter by checking the oil level when your vehicle is fully warmed up, as a cold car will look low on oil.
+But remember, too much oil can be dangerous, too.

 4. Keep your lights and number plate clean